 The ‘mutupo’ system is an important source of ancestral and family history in Zimbabwe.
-The Shona are a tribe that became divided into a number of clans.
+The Shona are cultural group native to Zimbabwe that became divided into a number of clans.
 The clans are represented by the various totems.

-Below are the 6 interesting things I never knew.
+Below are the 6 interesting things about totems.

 1. ‘kudya mutupo’ refers to incest